Finding the Best Mac Time Tracking App for Your Workflow

 Privacy-First On-Device Intelligence

-Here’s where these modern tools really stand apart: their approach to privacy.
+Here's where Chronoid really stands apart: its approach to privacy.
 Many cloud-based apps need you to send all your activity data—every website visited, every document opened—to their servers just to analyze it.
 That means your sensitive information leaves your Mac and is no longer under your control.

 Your data stays on your device by default.
 This on-device approach ensures you get all the benefits of intelligent analysis without ever having to upload your private activity logs to the cloud.